elenaajayi/elenaajayi/README.md

 - 💞️ I’m looking to collaborate on machine-learning projects in systems neuroscience, graphic design, user interfaces, and oncology in clinical research.
 - 📫 How to reach me via email at elenaajayi@outlook.com
 - 😄 Pronouns: she/her/hers.
-- ⚡ Fun fact: I love dancing and can converse in French on an intermediate level!
+- ⚡ Fun fact: I love dancing, doing social justice work, and can converse in French on an intermediate level!

 <!---
 elenaajayi/elenaajayi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.